Dinky Doodle

 Dinky Doodle was a cartoon character created by Walter Lantz for Bray Productions in 1924.
+It was also distributed through the Standard Cinema Corporation (SCC).

 Description

 Dinky was a standard boy character, sporting a flat cap, a striped shirt, and dark shorts.
 He and his dog Weakheart appeared alongside Lantz himself (as the cartoonist) in a series of cartoons that combined live-action and animation, similar in style to Max Fleischer's Out of the Inkwell series.
-The character of Weakheart, Dinky's pet dog, was based on the 1920s canine film star Strongheart.
+Walter Lantz not only acted in this series, but also wrote and directed it.
+The character of Weakheart, Dinky's black and white pet dog, was based on the 1920s canine film star Strongheart.
+The series was mainly silent, with some scenes having a gibberish sound when someone talked.
+Some scenes had sound effects for objects and animal sounds.
+A few episodes were parodies to fairytale stories such as the Pied Piper and Jack and the Beanstalk.
+Even the first episode was a parody to the story of Aladdin and the Wonderful Lamp.